hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **7 - epithelium of segmental bronchus --> bronchus submucosal gland**

 The `bronchus submucosal gland` are not part of an epithelium.
 I can add a `'has part' some 'bronchus sumucosal gland'` to `segmental bronchus`, and this term replaces `epithelium of segmental bronchus`.
+Status: Has part completed, class needs to be changed [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **8 - pulmonary alveolar duct --> pulmonary alveolar parenchyma**